 Some natural health advocates argue that GMO corn is dangerous.
-While farmers in America have been using GMO crops for a long time, a 2013 review stated that data is scarce regarding GMO crops and their potential health effects.
+While farmers in America have been using GMO crops for a long time, a

 A 2012 study, appearing in Food and Chemical Toxicology, found that rats who ate GMO corn experienced negative health effects.
 However, the journal subsequently retracted the paper amid concerns about fraud and faulty data.

 The journal editors never uncovered evidence of fraud, but they did find that the data was inadequate, which fundamentally undermined the study's findings.
 Also, an anti-GMO organization helped fund the study.

 According to 2015 article from Harvard University's Science in the News, both the World Health Organization (WHO) and the American Medical Association have concluded that GMO crops are safe for human consumption.

 Some people confuse corn with HFCS, which is a sugar.
 Corn does contain naturally occurring sugars, but the amounts are comparable with those present in other starchy vegetables, although slightly higher.